READY TO EAT

 INCREASING ACCESS TO INTERVENTION

-A further project in 2023 is looking at how to increase access to interventions for tube weaning, specifically for Māori tamariki and their whānau.
+A completed 2024 project looked at how to increase access to interventions for tube weaning, specifically for Māori tamariki and their whānau.

 RESEARCH PUBLICATIONS